Kourtney K Didn't Tell Kendall Jenner Reign Peed In Her Bed & I Have Questions

 "1,000%," Pippen said.
 Um, yeah!
 If I noticed there was a mysterious pee stain on my mattress that wasn't there before my family stayed with me, I'd definitely press my sister about it and ask if it was her kid.
 Duh.

-"No, but in the beginning, she was really excited for me to stay," Kardashian said, trying to explain why Jenner might not care that her nephew peed on her mattress.
+"No, but in the beginning, she was really excited for me to stay," Kardashian said.
+I'm not sure if she's implying that Jenner might not care that her nephew peed on her mattress (which she def will) or debating whether to reveal this information to her (which she definitely should).
 "She was like, 'I hate being alone.
 I love that you guys are here.
 Please come.'"

 Then Pippen knocked some sense into her.